 The Banpo Bridge is a bridge in the center of the South Korean capital of Seoul.
 It crosses the Han River and connects the Seocho and Yongsan districts.
 It’s a girder bridge and it was constructed between 1980 and 1982.

-One of the most prominent features of the bridge is that it contains the longest bridge fountain in the world which is illuminated with over 10,000 LED lights.
+One of the most prominent features of the bridge in South Korea is that it contains the longest bridge fountain in the world which is illuminated with over 10,000 LED lights.
 The fountain is about 1,140 meters long and shoots about 190 tonnes of water per minute.
 The water comes directly from the Han River below it and can shoot up to 43 meters far.